vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 * Will the quota obtained by staking be used up?

-Quota obtained through staking is related to staking amount and snapshot block height difference during the period in which no transaction has taken place, and continues to be effective as long as the staked ${\it vite}$ is not retrieved.
+Quota obtained through staking is related to staking amount and snapshot block height difference during the period in which no transaction has taken place, and continues to be effective as long as the staked VITE is not retrieved.
 If the wallet shows your current quota is 0, it may increase after waiting for a while.

 * Can a recipient accept quota staked from multiple staking addresses?